Frequently Asked Questions

 Unpublished annotation releases

 Our general policy is to rely on community annotations as much as possible, and this for two reasons.
 Firstly, these (frequently published) official releases are most of the time considered as 'the reference' for a given model species, making linking to generally accepted gene identifiers straightforward.
 Secondly, although we realize that some of these public annotations are far from perfect (see section Construction for more information about Quality Control), we suggest users to directly contact community annotation providers (or the PI of a specific genome project) in case they can provide better genome annotations.
-PLAZA does not have the means to re-annotate complete plant genomes, so contacting annotation providers is probably the best way to distribute new annotations to the scientific community (and get these improved annotation in future PLAZA versions).
-As an side note, please consider that objectively demonstrating that your annotation is superior to a public reference annotation is probably an important criterion.
+The PLAZA team does not have the means to re-annotate complete plant genomes, so contacting annotation providers is probably the best way to distribute new annotations to the scientific community (and get these improved annotation in future PLAZA versions).
+As a side note, please consider that objectively demonstrating that your annotation is superior to a public reference annotation is probably an important criterion.

 I like this platform, can I set up a PLAZA version for myself with different organism?

-Currently, there are no plans to release the platform in such way it can be deployed on other systems.
+Currently, there are no plans to publicly release the platform in such way it can be deployed on other systems.
 Please contact us for more information or collaborations.